idelfrides/LearningReactJS/REACT_COURSE_NOTES.md

   ## `CLASS 10` - useState IN ACTION

-  - `useState` is a React hook
+  - `useState` is a React Hook
   - With it we can `manage tghe state` of a Component in a simple way
-  - This hook `works so well with events`
+  - This Hook `works so well with events`
   - It possible to assign an event to state changing